amiaopensource/av-python-carpentry/_episodes/06-aboutavfiles.md

 ['test25', 'mov', 'MPEG-4', 65053469, 2311, 'v210', 223724851, 720, 486, '1.333', '0.900', '29.970', 'NTSC', 'YUV', '4:2:2', 10, 'Lossless', 'PCM', 2304000, 2, 24, 48000]
 ~~~

-We can easily envision how this will port over to something that would look good in Google Sheets or Microsoft Excel.
-But to get from inside our jupyter notebook or terminal/cmd window to a separate standalone file, we’ll need to “open” a new CSV file object and “write” data to it.
+We can envision how this will port over to something that would look good in Google Sheets or Microsoft Excel.
+To get from inside our Jupyter notebook or terminal/cmd window to a separate standalone file, we’ll need to "open" a new CSV file object and "write" data to it.

+There are, as usual, a number of ways to perform this action, but the recommended approach is to use a `with open` statement.
+This takes care of some expectations from the file system to make sure our file is correctly closed after we finish working with it.
-There are, as usual, a number of ways to perform this action, but one common approach is to use a “with open” combination, which takes advantage of invisible try/except logic to ensure that the CSV file being written to will close despite any exceptions or issues encountered.
-After “opening” the CSV file, we’ll use the csv.writer and csv.writerow functions to transform each list of MediaInfo file information into its own separate row of our resulting CSV file.
+After "opening" the CSV file, we’ll use the `csv.writer` and `csv.writerow` functions to transform each list of MediaInfo file information into its own separate row of our resulting CSV file.

 But before we do any of that, we’ll first want to give our CSV file a header row with our attributes in named order (this will give us the ability to work with this data in an easier way down the road):